stevenstonie/iungoreal/ideas and notes/notes.md

 	- [ ] (fr, bk) notifications
 	- [ ] (fr, bk) calendar
 	- [ ] (fr, bk) live chat
+	- [ ] (fr) do not store the token in the local storage. store it in an httpOnly cookie instead. (--> https://blog.logrocket.com/jwt-authentication-best-practices/)

 	_________________________________
 	---------------------------------